 Outlook at Chinese Search Engine Market Penetration: Desktop

 The data observed above in the year 2016, Baidu, Haodou and Sogou clearly had the largest penetration rates in the Chinese market with 80.8%, 33.8% and 30.1% respectively among all search engine users.
 The other search engines couldn’t surpass 2% of market share.

 Outlook at Chinese Search Engine Market Penetration: Mobile

 In the year 2016, Baidu observed a penetration rate of 78.9%, followed by Sogou and Haosou at 36.1% and 19.1%, respectively.
-Shenma which focuses only on mobile search has less than 10% penetration rate, showing just how difficult it is to compete with top search engines that handles both mobile and desktop.
+Shenma which focuses only on mobile search has less than 10% penetration rate.
+They can show just how difficult it is to compete with top search engines that handle both mobile and desktop.

-Hopefully, the stats observed and elaborated above can help you to decide where to direct your digital marketing efforts in China, predominantly if you’re thinking of mobile over desktop or vice versa.
+Hopefully, the stats observed and elaborated above can help you to decide where to direct your digital marketing efforts in China.
+Predominantly if you’re thinking of mobile over a desktop or vice versa.